 ℹ️ troubleshooting tips

 - not frothy – use the right ice for shaking your drinks!
-Cubes that are at least 1 x 1 inch cubes will produce a substantial foam for layering espresso beans on.
-Avoid using pebble ice or smaller crushed ice cubes.
+Cubes that are at least 1 x 1 inch cubes will produce a substantial layer of foam for placing espresso beans on.
+Avoid using pebble ice or smaller crushed ice cubes as it will dilute your drink.

 ⚖️ big batch espresso martinis